aptos-labs/aptos-core/developer-docs-site/docs/guides/index.md

 ---
-title: "Guides"
+title: "Interact with Blockchain"
 slug: "aptos-guides"
 hidden: false
 ---

-# Guides
+# Interact with the Aptos Blockchain

-Start here to get into the core concepts of the Aptos blockchain.
+Follow these guides to work with the Aptos blockchain.

 - ### [Life of a Transaction](basics-life-of-txn.md)
 - ### [Creating a Signed Transaction](sign-a-transaction.md)